boytchev/mannequin.js/README.md

 ### Global position

-Not all interacion between figures and other objects can be implemented by attaching.
+Not all interaction between figures and other objects can be implemented by attaching.
 Mannequin.js provides method `point(x,y,z)` for each body part.
-This method calculates the global coordinates the the point *(x,y,z)*, defined in the local coordinate system of the body part.
+This method calculates the global coordinates of the point *(x,y,z)*, defined in the local coordinate system of the body part.

 The following example creates a thread going through 5 points relative to body parts of a figure ([live example](https://boytchev.github.io/mannequin.js/examples/example-point.html)):